Antioxidant Supplementation for Males with Subfertility May Increase Chance of Pregnancy

 About the Study

-The systematic review included 34 previous randomized trials with 2,876 couples seeking fertility assistance.
+included 34 previous randomized trials with 2,876 couples seeking fertility assistance.
 The men had low fertility levels and were assigned to an antioxidant supplement or placebo.
 The couples with the men that took antioxidant supplementation had a:

 - 4.18 times greater chance of pregnancy